 In its most basic sense, the MFR is simply the head of a MFRSR mounted on a tower and pointed at the surface.
 It measures the reflected irradiance at the same nominal wavelengths as the MFRSR.
-ARM currently is operating three MFRs.
-Two are located at the SGP CF. One is located at the 25-meter level of the 60-meter tower, and the other is mounted at 10 meters on the same tower as the E13 instruments.
-The NSA Barrow site operates the third MFR.
-Before the NSA Atqasuk site was decommissioned in December 2010, a MFR was operated there.
+ARM currently operates several MFRs.
+Two are located at the SGP CF: one located at the 25-meter level of the 60-meter tower and the other mounted at 10 meters on the same tower as the E13 instruments.
+The NSA Barrow site operates an MFR.
+Before the NSA Atqasuk site was decommissioned in December 2010, an MFR operated there.
+The new sites in Alaska and the Azores (Oliktok Point and Graciosa Island) each run an MFR.
 The MFR located at Barrow (as well as the unit that was at Atqasuk) are slightly different than the units at SGP.
-The internal electronics and sensors are the same, but are contained in a custom housing.
-The different housing provides for more substantial insulation and facilitates the mounting on a tower.
+The internal electronics and sensors are the same, but are contained in a custom housing that provides more substantial insulation and facilitates mounting on a tower.